I was recently asked about how wolves evolved, and I wanted to write an article on this.

 The evolution of the wolf has been a long process.
 Around forty million years ago, the super-family Carnivoramorpha split into two groups: feliforms and caniforms.

-Other canines also emerged, including Eucyon, a jackal-sized animal that existed in North America, and the coyote-like Eucyon davisi.
+Other canines also emerged, including Eucyon, a jackal-sized animal in North America, and the coyote-like Eucyon davisi.
 Next came the early Canis, the ancestor of modern wolves, dogs, and coyotes, followed by Canis lepophagus.

 Canis lepophagus is important as it is thought to have its lineage lead to two different species: coyotes and wolves.